projf/projf-explore/README.md

 ## Thank You, Sponsors!

-Thank you to all my sponsors for supporting Project F. Special thanks go to the following: [Juri Tsirihhov](https://github.com/jutsir), [Paul Sajna](https://github.com/sajattack), and [STjurny](https://github.com/STjurny) for their recent generosity.
+Thank you to all my sponsors for supporting Project F. Special thanks go to the following: [Juri Tsirihhov](https://github.com/jutsir), [Matt Venn](https://github.com/mattvenn), [Paul Sajna](https://github.com/sajattack), and [STjurny](https://github.com/STjurny) for their recent generosity.